Skip to content

 Short answers, pulled from the story.

-What were the main objectives of the Battle of West Hunan for Japan?
+What were Japan's objectives in the Battle of West Hunan?

-The Imperial Japanese forces aimed to neutralize the Chinese airfield at Zhijiang, secure control of the Hunan-Guangxi and Guangzhou-Hankou railways, and preemptively disrupt the planned Chinese offensive in the region.
+Japan's three main goals were to neutralize the Allied airfield at Zhijiang, secure the Hunan-Guangxi and Guangzhou-Hankou railways, and preemptively disrupt a planned Chinese counteroffensive.
+A successful campaign would also have opened a route toward Chongqing, the Chinese wartime capital.

-Who commanded the Chinese National Military Council during the Battle of West Hunan?
+Who commanded Chinese forces at the Battle of West Hunan?

-When did the decisive counterattack occur during the Battle of West Hunan?
+What were the casualties in the Battle of West Hunan?